 The purpose of the SOE’s Diversity, Equity, & Inclusion (DEI) Committee is to support faculty, staff, students, and stakeholders in meeting the tenets of the University and SOE equity statements in the praxis of our courses and interactions with colleagues and students.

 The DEI Committee in the SOE is made up of faculty, staff, students, and alumni focused on three primary functions:

 Randy Peters - Associate Professor, Leadership & Counseling

 Sarah Derry - STEM Hub Regional Manager

 Miranda Hubner - Behavioral Strategist at Moore Elementary School

-Christian White - Vocal Music Director at Lincoln High School
+Chris White, GR '18 - Vocal Music Teacher at Lincoln High School

-Jasmine Simpson - English Teacher at Lincoln High School
+Jasmine Simpson, GR '19 - English Teacher at Lincoln High School

 Kendra Colbert - Office Manager, CEPD